 So if you want leisure and beauty to come together you must visit Lake District at least once and you are sure to go back to it again and again.
 There are a host of places to see in Lake District and once in this beautiful place, you must not miss out on any of them.

 Lake District is host to one of the largest freshwater aquariums in Britain where you can enjoy yourself with otters, sharks and other mammals including bank voles and brown rats.
-Among the places to see in Lake District is it’s famous underwater tunnel that brings with it the attraction of diving ducks.
+Among the places to see in Lake District is its a famous underwater tunnel that brings with it the attraction of diving ducks.
 Apart from this, there are several other places that you must see in Lake District.

 The Dove Cottage and the Wordsworth Museum introduces literature lovers to the place that inspired a great poet like Wordsworth to write his masterpieces.
-The Museum also exhibits precious manuscripts, possessions and portraits of the famous poet.
+The Museum also exhibits precious manuscripts, possessions, and portraits of the famous poet.

 The K.Village outlet Centre provides you with an opportunity to shop for good quality products at cheap and attractive prices.
 When you are tired after your shopping expedition, you can rest at its popular Riverside Café and regain your energy.

 The Lake District Coast Aquarium in Maryport offers you activities like fish feeding.
-You can also explore the marine life of the locality including star fish and rays.
+You can also explore the marine life of the locality including starfish and rays.
 It has a golf course and an amusement park where you can unwind and enjoy yourself.

 The Lake District Visitor Centre attracts tourists with its exhibitions, beautiful gardens, playgrounds, stores, coffee shops and information centers.
 It is here that you can explore the beauty of this place through a luxurious cruise ride.